WildlifeSouth.com Photography Tips and Tools

 If you learn the vocalizations from both series, your repertoire will be 181 bird species.
 Not too bad for just starting out learning bird songs.
 Realize there will be a lot of repetition and field experience necessary to absorb this information.

-One of the things I like about this series of the 3 CD set is that it contains 25 species of Warbler vocalizations.
-In combination with the first series above, one will have learned 36 species of Warblers.
-Just a little more and you pretty much got the southeastern Warbler species covered.
+One of the things I like about this series of the 3 CD set is that it contains 25 species of warbler vocalizations.
+In combination with the first series above, one will have learned 36 species of warblers.
+Just a few more and you've got the southeastern warbler species covered.

 Like the original series there is a grouping of tests on the third CD organized by habitats.